simonjisu/WFDT/README.md

-# WFDT
-What's for dinner tonight
+# What's for dinner tonight